s-ayyar/i-prep/docs/Asp.net-Web-Forms-and-MVC.md

 - How many ways you can store the Session data?
 - In Asp.net Web Forms, Create a Drop down with values 1-10.
 When user selects a particular number, you can create that many text boxes.
 - How do you improve the performance of asp.net web application
+- How do you maintain session on both Asp.Net MVC and Web Forms?